Police shoot dead fugitive father and find his three children missing for years in wilderness

 Rogers confirmed one of the missing children, thought to be the other person on the farm bike, was located at the scene.

-Rogers said the officer had “significant injuries” that would require multiple surgeries, but that police had been informed they were “survivable.”
+Rogers said the officer had “significant injuries” to his head and neck, but that police had been informed they were “survivable.”

 Frantic search for the children